mit-pdos/sigmaos/tutorial/01_local_dev.md

 $ ./test.sh 2>&1 | tee /tmp/out
 ```

-This will run the full array of tests, and save the output in `/tmp/out`.
+This will run the full array of tests, and save the output in
+`/tmp/out`.
 However, running the full set of tests takes a long time.
-For a
-quick check run (which runs a few key tests for the main apps):
+To run a few key tests for the main apps, run:

 ```
 $ ./test.sh --apps --fast 2>&1 | tee /tmp/out
 ```

-Generally, we only run a few tests related to packages we are actively
+Generally, we run only tests related to packages we are actively
 developing.
 In order to run an individual package's tests, begin by
 stopping any existing SigmaOS instances and clearing the `go` test
 cache with: